Free-GPGMail/Free-GPGMail/ReadMe.md

            visibility in "Show View Options" while you are in **Home**)

 2. Restart Mail.app, go to `Preferences -> General -> Manage Plugins...`.

+    If the "Manage Plugins" button is not present in the lower left corner, open a terminal and run:
+    ```bash
+    sudo defaults write “/Library/Preferences/com.apple.mail” EnableBundles 1
+    defaults write com.apple.mail EnableBundles -bool true
+    ```

+    Then restart Mail.app again.

    - Make sure that `GPGMailLoader_*.mailbundle`, if present, is disabled.
    - Enable the `Free-GPGMail_<version>.mailbundle`.
    - **Apply and Restart Mail**.

 3. In Mail.app, check `Preferences -> Free-GPGMail`.
 If it says that you are in **Trial Mode** or **Decryption Only Mode**, hit **Activate**.
 It will perform